The 4 most essential workplace skills to refresh as we start 2020

 In short, experience breeds overconfidence, and overconfidence can sometimes be a factor in workplace accidents, whether consciously or not.
 Regular training sessions such as manual handling training, highlights the dangers of manual handling and ladder usage and can help your staff keep these risks in mind, helping to maintain a positive safety culture within your workplace.

 A material with notably long, thin fibres, asbestos was formerly used as a building material here in Britain, before being outlawed in 1999 after it was discovered to pose a deadly respiratory threat.
 Even decades after its ban, it still kills 4000 people every year in the UK, most of them professional tradespeople.
 In theory, asbestos can affect anyone – that’s why it’s so important that you make all of your staff aware of the danger it poses.

 However, those who are most at risk from asbestos include anyone doing work on the actual fabric of a building, such as electricians, builders, or engineers.
 If any of your employees work in these capacities, or in similar sectors, it’s essential that they are trained (and regularly updated) on how to deal with asbestos.
 Almost all cases of mesothelioma (the disease caused by asbestos) prove to be fatal, and once diagnosed, it’s often too late to do anything.
 That means the correct training is more than just about following procedure, and sticking to your legal obligations – it could literally make all the difference between life and death.

 These are just a few examples of the many comprehensive training courses we offer here at Browns Safety.
-You can find the full range of safety courses we offer right here on our website, or if you’ve got any specific questions (or you’d like to book your place), feel free to give us a call on 01282 615517!
+You can find our first aid at work training and the full range of safety courses we offer right here on our website, or if you’ve got any specific questions (or you’d like to book your place), feel free to give us a call on 01282 615517!